NicholiNoah/NicholiNoah/content/extended-reality/Medicine.md

 From 2018 to 2020, I spent three summers living at Andrew's homestead with his family.
 Developing experimental VR by day, walking the land and learning stories at night.
 He introduced me to virtual reality's potential as a sociological and philisophical approach to teaching culture through science.

 On a full moon evening in the fall of 2019, Andrew invited me to attend a traditional Medicine Fire ceremony, allowing me to capture the magical event on camera.
-This experience changed the way I view the world, and in many ways myself.
+This experience changed the way I view our world, and in many ways myself.

 Years later, I am still processing everything learned that night.
 As I revisit that time, I am gathering all the stereoscopic photos, videos, and sound recordings into a story that honors both Andrew and the Cherokee people.